Special Weather Statement issued for Lower Kobuk and Noatak Valleys, Upper Kobuk and Noatak Valleys by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-26 14:42:00 MDT Expires: 2022-08-26 15:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service office in Riverton.
-Target Area: Natrona County Lower Elevations A strong thunderstorm will impact portions of east central Natrona County through 315 PM MDT At 252 PM MDT, Doppler radar was tracking a strong thunderstorm near Emigrant Gap, or 13 miles west of Casper, moving east at 10 mph.
-HAZARD...Winds in excess of 40 mph and pea size hail.
+Effective: 2022-08-28 15:13:00 MDT Expires: 2022-08-28 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: San Rafael Swell; Wasatch Plateau, Book Cliffs A strong thunderstorm will impact portions of east central Emery County through 345 PM MDT At 312 PM MDT, Doppler radar was tracking a strong thunderstorm 20 miles northwest of Green River, moving southeast at 15 mph.
+HAZARD...Wind gusts of 50 to 55 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-This strong thunderstorm will be near Emigrant Gap around 255 PM MDT.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH
+Locations impacted include Green River, Woodside and Elgin.
+This includes the following highways Interstate 70 between mile markers 152 and 162.
+US Route 6 between mile markers 276 and 300.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPH

 weather.gov

-Special Weather Statement issued for Flathead, Mission Valleys, West Glacier Region by NWS
+Special Weather Statement issued for Alamosa Vicinity, Central San Luis Valley Below 8500 Ft by NWS

-Effective: 2022-08-26 14:57:00 MDT Expires: 2022-08-26 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Flathead, Mission Valleys; West Glacier Region A strong thunderstorm will impact portions of northeastern Lake and central Flathead Counties through 345 PM MDT At 318 PM MDT, Doppler radar was tracking a strong thunderstorm over Woods Bay, or 16 miles southeast of Kalispell, moving east at 20 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Effective: 2022-08-28 15:02:00 MDT Expires: 2022-08-28 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Alamosa Vicinity, Central San Luis Valley Below 8500 Ft; Del Norte Vicinity, Northern San Luis Valley Below 8500 Ft; Eastern San Juan Mountains Above 10000 Ft; Southern San Luis Valley; Upper Rio Grande Valley, Eastern San Juan Mountains Below 10000 Ft Strong thunderstorms will impact portions of northwestern Alamosa, southeastern Rio Grande and northwestern Conejos Counties through 345 PM MDT At 316 PM MDT, Doppler radar was tracking strong thunderstorms along a line extending from 7 miles south of Del Norte to 18 miles southeast of South Fork.
+Movement was east at 20 mph.
+HAZARD...Wind gusts up to 50 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Woods Bay, Bigfork, Swan Lake and Lakeside.
-This includes Highway 83 between mile markers 62 and 84.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH
+Locations impacted include Monte Vista and Platoro.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...50 MPH

 weather.gov